Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Introduction

 In a recent dedicated study, Ref.~\cite{CarvalhoCorrea:2025Z2n} performed a systematic analysis of thermal two-component scalar DM in the $\mathbb{Z}_4$, $\mathbb{Z}_6(13)$, and $\mathbb{Z}_6(23)$ realisations, combining updated direct-detection constraints with a consistent treatment of theoretical requirements such as boundedness from below, perturbative unitarity and perturbativity (including one-loop effects).
-Within this theoretically viable parameter space, the latest spin-independent limits from LZ Ref.~\cite{LZ:2025PRL_4p2ty}, applied with the standard rescaling by the fractional abundance of each component, rule out large regions of the scan.
+Within this theoretically viable parameter space, the spin-independent limits from LZ~\cite{LZ:2025PRL_4p2ty} adopted in that analysis, applied with the standard rescaling by the fractional abundance of each component, rule out large regions of the scan.
 Importantly, this is not merely a quantitative tightening of single-component bounds: in two-WIMP setups, parameter points can be excluded \emph{collectively} even when each species would individually satisfy its own rescaled limit.
 The appearance of such configurations highlights a tension that is structural to the assumption that \emph{both} components are thermal WIMPs, rather than to the $\mathbb{Z}_{2n}$ framework itself.
-This raises a natural question: \emph{Does LZ disfavour the model, or only the assumption that both components are thermal WIMPs?}
+This raises a natural question: \emph{How is the cosmological and phenomenological picture of the minimal $\mathbb{Z}_4$ model reshaped when the two-WIMP assumption is relaxed and one or both dark-sector states are produced non-thermally?}